frauzufall/ofxGuiExtended/README.md

 ```

 ### Using layouts
-To be able to create more complex layouts, the ofxDOMFlexBoxLayout is implemented.
+The default layout lets you align elements in containers horizontally and vertically.
+The layout can be changed. ofxDOMFlexBoxLayout was implemented for more complex layout scenarios.
 If you want to use it, you have to set it up before adding elements to the GUI:
 ```c++
 gui.setupFlexBoxLayout();
 ```
+Have a look at the layout attribute descriptions later in this file for details and check out [this flexbox layout example](exampleLayout).

-If you want to implement your own layout class, you can apply it to you GUI like this (assuming `ofxDOMLayoutCustom`` is your layout class):
+If you want to implement your own layout class, you can use it by adding it to your GUI like this (assuming `ofxDOMLayoutCustom` is your layout class):
 ```c++
 gui.setup<ofxDOMLayoutCustom>();
 ```
-See the chapter below about this layout class for details and have a look at [this example](https://github.com/frauzufall/ofxGuiExtended/tree/master/exampleLayout).

 ## Controls